umr-lops/xsar/docs/index.rst

 ........

 .. note::
-    With `recommended installation`_ you will be able to download and execute those examples.
+    With `recommended installation`_ you will be able to download and execute those examples in `jupyter notebook`_.

     Those examples will automatically download test data from https://cyclobs.ifremer.fr/static/sarwing_datarmor/xsardata/